aragon/osx/CONTRIBUTION_GUIDE.md

 Thank you for being interested in contributing to Aragon! 🎉  We’re excited to have you building this vision with us.

-There are many ways to contribute, from writing tutorials or blog posts and improving the documentation, to submitting bug reports, feature requests or writing code which can be incorporated into the project.
+There are many ways to contribute!
+Some ideas are:
+- writing tutorials, blog posts or improving the documentation,
+- submitting bug reports,
+- submitting feature requests,
+- refactoring code,
+- or even writing new functionality to incorporate into the project.

 All members of our community are expected to follow our [Code of Conduct](https://discord.com/channels/672466989217873929/953988031713534022/1037740253080997918).
 Please make sure you are welcoming and friendly in all of our spaces.
 This is a non-negotiable 💙